nazar-art/ipl-dashboard/README.md

 ## UI (React)

-Navigate to `src/frontend` folder and download all needed dependencies with `npm`:
+Navigate to `src/frontend` folder and download all needed dependencies:

+    yarn

+or use npm:

     npm install